the-vishal-kumar/nodejs-typescript-federated-graphql-boilerplate/SOLUTION.md

 ## Problem Statement

 -   Create an application that pulls current charging station data from [Open Charge Map API] and then persists the data in [MongoDB].

     -   Following fields are to be imported from [Open Charge Map API]:

         -   operatorInfo
         -   statusType
         -   addressInfo
         -   connections

 -   The service pulls the data and updates the own database.
 It shall update the database only in case of changes in the pulled data.

     [Read more...](./PROBLEM.md)

+### Ambiguity in the problem statement

+-   Usgae of UUIDs internally

+    -   It is understable to use UUIDs to as client-facing IDs because they're platform-agnostic and are designed to be unique across all systems and time, whereas ObjectIds are generally unique within a single MongoDB instance.
+    -   But using it internally makes less sense for following reasons:

+        1. Increased storage size: UUIDs are typically 128 bits (16 bytes) long, whereas ObjectIds are 96 bits (12 bytes).
+        1. Index performance: UUIDs, being longer and less sequential, can impact index performance compared to ObjectIds.

+-   [Open Charge Map API] Documentation

+    -   It is not accurate.
+Some keys which are there in the schema are not present in actual response.
+Some keys present in response are not present in the schema.
+    -   Example:

+        1. Socket.DataProvider.DataProviderStatusType.description - there is no such key in actual response.
+        1. Socket.DataProvider.DataProviderStatusType.title - there is no mention of this key in the documentation.

+### Limitations of current solution

+-   Currently we are polling a maximum of 1000 sockets per sub area of about 1 sq. km.
+-   If there are more than 1000 sockets present in the sub area, then are not polling them.

+    -   We can shorten the maximum area of while calculating a sub area.

 [MongoDB]: https://mongodb.com/